aavaSapkota/Aava-s-TIme-Capsule/content/my thoughts/a year in review - 2023.md

 - Tried a boxing class this year!
 - Tried Kendo and won 3rd place at the end of term beginners tournament!
 - Got to read a bunch of cool papers about Participatory Design in Older Adult studies and conduct a systematic review on a paper!
-- Finished 1B with a cumulative GPA of 85!!
 - Made a full product prototype for Intellijoint Surgical at the end of my co-op term!
 - Continued working on Navcare, and got in contact with Aman from Gotcare!!
 - Running again for the first time outside in forever!! + making a Strava account